FAQs of Total Shoulder Replacement Surgery

 When will I be able to take a shower?

 Avoid soaking the wound in water until it has thoroughly sealed and dried.
 You may continue to bandage the wound to prevent irritation from clothing.

-You will be able to take a shower after removal of the staples/sutures which may be around 2 weeks from date of surgery.
+You will be able to take a shower after removal of the staples/sutures which may be around 2 weeks from date of Total Shoulder Replacement Surgery.